 Meanwhile, make the Strawberry Jelly Topping.

-Place the strawberries, water, and sugar in a double boiler over low to medium heat with the lid on for 6 minutes.
+Place the strawberries, 1/2 the water, and powdered monkfruit sweetener in a double boiler over low to medium heat with the lid on for 6 minutes.

 Do not stir.
 Place the gelatin in a bowl with 1/4 cup ice-cold water.